Standing proudly in the heart of French Polynesia, Bora Bora has long served as a haven for both adventurous souls and serenity seekers.

 Bora Bora cuisine is an infusion of many cultures, making it diverse enough to satisfy every taste.

-Poisson Cru is a plate of raw fish, most commonly tuna, that’s been marinated in coconut milk and lime juice.
+Poisson Cru is basically a plate of raw fish, most commonly tuna, that’s been marinated in coconut milk and lime juice.

 Cooking hot plates in Bora Bora is largely influenced by its Pacific nature, as locals use underground ovens and hot volcanic stones to cook food.